open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 result, the self-monitored telemetry might not reach the backend in time for critical analysis.

-Moreover, sending internal traces through the Collector's own pipelines creates a continuous loop of spans, causing undue strain on the Collector's performance.
+Moreover, sending internal telemetry through the Collector's own pipelines can create a continuous loop of spans, metric points, or logs, putting undue strain on the Collector's performance.
 This setup should not be used in production.

 {{% /alert %}}